 According to the instructions, the active ingredient of the drug is nitroglycerin.

 The drug is a peripheral vasodilator that affects the venous vessels.
-Nitroglycerin forms nitric oxide, which leads to the activation of guanylate cyclase and an increase in the content of cyclic guanosine monophosphate (cGMP) in smooth muscle cells.
-In accordance with the instructions, Nitroglycerin promotes non-specific relaxation of vascular smooth muscles, mostly venous, which is accompanied by the deposition of blood in the venous system.
+Nitroglycerin produces nitric oxide, which leads to activation of guanylate cyclase and an increase in the content of cyclic guanosine monophosphate (cGMP) in smooth muscle cells.
+In accordance with the instructions, Nitroglycerin promotes nonspecific relaxation of vascular smooth muscles, mostly venous, which is accompanied by the deposition of blood in the venous system.

-When using Nitroglycerin, there is a decrease in the preload of the heart and the end diastolic filling of the left ventricle.
-General systemic arterial dilatation, mainly of large vessels, provides a decrease in afterload.
+When using Nitroglycerin, there is a decrease in cardiac preload and end-diastolic filling of the left ventricle.
+General systemic arterial dilatation, mainly of large vessels, reduces afterload.

-This medication reduces myocardial oxygen demand, normalizes systemic blood flow.
+This medication reduces the myocardium's need for oxygen and normalizes the functioning of systemic blood flow.

-When using Nitroglycerin, relaxation of the smooth muscles of the biliary tract, bronchi, intestines, stomach, esophagus, and genitourinary system is noted.
+When using Nitroglycerin, relaxation of the smooth muscles of the bile ducts, bronchi, intestines, stomach, esophagus, and genitourinary system is observed.

 Indications for Nitroglycerin are angina attacks, left ventricular failure, myocardial infarction.

-In individual cases, the drug is used to treat biliary dyskinesia.
-In some cases, it is prescribed for the treatment of the central retinal artery of the eyes.
+IN individual cases the medicine is used to treat biliary dyskinesia.
+In some cases, it is prescribed for therapy of the central retinal artery.

-Nitroglycerin in the form of an alcohol solution is applied directly to the tongue in 1-2 drops or moistened with a small piece of sugar and kept under the tongue until it is completely absorbed.
+Nitroglycerin in the form of an alcohol solution is applied directly to the tongue, 1-2 drops, or moistened with a small piece of sugar and kept under the tongue until it is completely absorbed.
 The maximum single dose of Nitroglycerin under the tongue is 4 drops, the daily dose is 16 drops.

-According to the indications, Nitroglycerin tablets are taken sublingually, immediately after the onset of pain, without swallowing.
+According to indications, Nitroglycerin tablets are taken sublingually, immediately after pain occurs, without swallowing.
 A single dose of Nitroglycerin tablets for adults is 1-2 pcs.
 The maximum daily dose is 6 tablets.

 The rules for taking capsules correspond to the rules for taking tablets.
-To accelerate the therapeutic effect, the capsule can be crushed with your teeth.
+To speed up the therapeutic effect, the capsule can be crushed with your teeth.

-The duration and frequency of use of Nitroglycerin depend on the intensity and frequency of angina pectoris.
+The duration and frequency of use of Nitroglycerin depend on the intensity and frequency of angina attacks.

-If there is no effect within 5 minutes after taking the medicine, you must take another 1 tablet.
+If there is no effect within 5 minutes after taking the medicine, you need to take 1 more tablet.
 If there is no effect after taking 2-3 tablets, you should immediately call an ambulance.

 Side effects

-When using Nitroglycerin, headaches, tachycardia, tinnitus, fever, lowering blood pressure, dry mouth, abdominal pain, nausea, vomiting may occur.
+When using Nitroglycerin, headaches, tachycardia, tinnitus, fever, decreased blood pressure, dry mouth, abdominal pain, nausea, and vomiting may occur.

 Contraindications